Adaptive Image Registration: A Hybrid Approach Integrating Deep Learning and Optimization Functions for Enhanced Precision: Experiments

 \subsection{Environment}

 All experiments were performed on a NVIDIA RTX A6000 GPU and an Intel Xeon Gold 5218 CPU clocked at 2.30GHz, using PyTorch as the deep learning framework and its Adam optimizer module for both the deep neural network and the optimization step of our architecture.
-We trained our data for 500 epochs using a batch of size 1 and a learning rate of 0.0001.
+We trained our data for 500 epochs, each having 200 and 20 iterations of randomly paired images of the training and validation sets, respectively, using a batch of size 1, an initial learning rate of 0.0001 and a regularization constant $\lambda$ set to 0.02.

-For our optimizer module, we used both $n = 10$ and $n = 15$ for the number of epochs, a learning rate of 0.1, and the thresholds for randomness and adaptive optimization of 0.95.
+For our decision module, we used $\text{n}_{adp} = 20$ for the number of \textit{adaptive iteration counts} with a fixed probability of 0.15 of being triggered, and set $\text{n}_{std}$ to 5 on all experiments.
+For the randomness component, we assigned $T_0 = 0.75$ and $T_\mathrm{final} = 0.95$, and the module to reach $T_\mathrm{final}$ at epoch 450.
+Our optimizer module has an initial learning rate of 0.1 and a regularization constant $\lambda_\mathrm{opt}$ equal to 1.